New Coach Frequently Asked Questions

 - I’ve never coached Speech or Debate before!
 Where can I get help?

-- First, study the rules for your event(s) from the Constitution and Contest Rules and especially in the appropriate speech contest handbook.
-Then visit the UIL speech web page for additional information and resources.
+- First, study the rules for your event(s) from the UIL Contest Handbooks found here.
+Then visit the UIL speech website for additional information and resources.
 Contact the State Director for rule clarifications and speech teachers in your area for coaching tips.
 Attend conferences hosted by UIL.

 - How can I network with other speech coaches?

 - The best way is to attend teacher conferences.
 Spend two days of your summer in Austin at the UIL Capital Conference.
 You’ll participate in sessions with other novice and veteran speech coaches and hear presentations from some of the best.
 Join the Texas Speech Communication Association (www.etsca.com) and attend their annual convention held in October which features professional development for speech teachers & coaches – not to mention fun and friendships you’ll experience!
 Contact your UIL Regional Advisory Committee members listed on the UIL website.They are coaches in your geographical area who can offer advice.

-- I hear about UIL, TFA, NFL, and TSCA.
+- I hear about UIL, TFA, NSDA, and TSCA.
 I get confused!

 - Each is a speech organization.
-UIL, TFA and NFL all host speech competitions for Texas high school students.
+UIL, TFA and NSDA (formerly NFL) all host speech competitions for Texas high school students.
 Each has a website you can access to learn more about what makes them unique.
-When you go to a tournament, make sure you know which event rules are going to be followed, because UIL events and rules and LD topics differ from Texas Forensic Association and the National Forensic League.
+When you go to a tournament, make sure you know which event rules are going to be followed, because UIL events and rules and LD topics differ from Texas Forensic Association and the National Speech & Debate Association.
 TSCA stands for the Texas Speech Communication Association and is the state professional organization for speech educators at the high school, university, as well as middle school level.

 - What is a tournament "Poop" Book?